yunusefeyilmaz/microservices-architecture/README.md

+# About This Repository

+This repository hosts two versions of a software application designed to demonstrate and compare **Monolithic** and **Microservices** architectures.
+The aim is to provide a hands-on example showing how the same application functionality can be implemented in both architectural styles, highlighting the trade-offs and benefits of each approach.

 # Monolithic Architecture Project

 This project contains a Node.js application using Express.js framework that demonstrates a monolithic architecture for managing books, authors, and users.
 It includes basic CRUD operations and is designed to help understand how to build and structure a monolithic application.
 The application also features a simple load balancer that distributes incoming HTTP requests across two server instances.